vinaychilukuri/vinaychilukuri.github.io/_cases/1 - aktivlearn.md

 ![img center]({{page.img_dir}}/course-bar-todo.png)

-The course-bar reflects an upcoming To-Do item for the user, whenever the due-date of an item is fast approaching.
-Since the course action-bar is present in almost all the pages of the course, we have drastically reduced the ability of the learner to miss a To-do.
+The course-bar presents an upcoming To-Do item whenever the due-date fast approaching.
+Since it is present in almost all the pages of the course, the possibility of a learner missing a To-do was significantly reduced.

 Now that the fundamentals of the interface had been fixed, it was time to add a persuasive layer to the system that would incentivize their learning.